serverless/blog/posts/2019-10-10-serverless-deployment-best-practices.md

 #### Stages

 Conventions rock.
 They help developers learn a set of standards and then intuitively understand other parts of a system.
-One of the most ubiquitous development conventions is having a separate place for code customers see (production) and one or more places for code that developers are working on that isn't quite ready (development/testing).
-These different places are usually called `stages` and allow you to set up a consistent flow for the path your code takes as it moves towards customers.
+One of the most ubiquitous development conventions is having a separate place for code customers see (production) and one or more places for code that developers are working on that isn't quite ready (development/testing etc.).
+These different places are usually called `stages` and they allow you to set up a consistent path for your code to take as it moves towards customers.

 With the Serverless Framework, by default, your applications are pushed out in a `dev` stage as you work on them.
-Then, when ready for production you can deploy them to a stage like `prod`.
+Then, when ready for production you can deploy them to a stage like `prod` by updating your `serverless.yml` or running a deploy command with the `--stage prod` option.
 For each of these stages, you might want to use a very different set of configuration.

 Fortunately, there's a lot of new granularity to what you can do with the Serverless Dashboard when it comes to interacting with stages.
 Per-stage configuration can include things like: